RutaTang/quicknote.nvim/README.md

 ```

 ## Features

+All main features have alread been implemented.
+New features may probabily be introduced after fixing potential bugs, optimizing, writing instruction and tutorial.

 - [x] In-place notes: taking notes in-place and quickly and let the notes associated with current cursor line, working directory or global directory.
 - [x] Jump between notes: easily jump between notes in current buffer.
 - [x] List notes: say the notes you have writen.